ascend4/ascend4/A4SQP_C_API.md

 ## Current Open Items

 - Continue reviewing scaling parity between ASCEND, CUTEst, and direct C API callers.
-The C API now supports `NONE`, capped `ROW_2NORM`, and `RELNOM`, but default variable nominal choices can still differ between front ends.
+The C API now supports `AUTO`, `NONE`, capped/floored `ROW_2NORM`, and `RELNOM`, but default variable nominal choices can still differ between front ends.
 - Add a real fixed-variable presolve/postsolve reducer rather than only recording fixed flags in `A4SqpView`.
 - Continue active-bound and restoration improvements inside `liba4sqp.so`, not